Family member of mother killed in Tigerland shooting speaks out

 Sirena's aunt, Rosetta Franklin, said that the shooting happened when a woman — Angelique Chatman — tried to steal a package.
 The two women fought and Franklin was shot when she started to walk away.

-"When you get into a fight, you don't have to bring a gun, you know?," Rosetta said.
+"When you get into a fight, you don't have to bring a gun, you know?"
+Rosetta said.
 "Life is being taken every day with guns."

 Franklin leaves behind two adult children and a teenager: Jaquincy, Janiyah and Jabril.
 Franklin was a soon-to-be grandmother as Janiyah is expecting her first child.
 Rosetta said she is concerned about how the children, one of whom is autistic and nonverbal, will move forward without their mother.

 "When this gonna stop?
-Who gonna do something about it?," an emotional Rosetta questioned.
+Who gonna do something about it?" an emotional Rosetta questioned.
 "My niece had to die yesterday with three kids?
 And her son?
 How do you tell him?
 He can't talk — your momma’s not coming back ...
 He gonna be looking for her, and my heart goes out to that.
 It's hard.
 You have to be in these shoes to know what it's like."

 During the investigation Monday, police developed Chatman as a suspect.
 The 37-year-old woman was booked in the East Baton Rouge Parish Prison for second-degree murder.
 Chatman was in prison last year for unauthorized use of a motor vehicle, and she was released on Nov.
 17, 2023.